UPCOMING CREATE-SHOP AMMANannelys

-Disarming Design from Palestine is looking for motivated artists and designers from Palestine and Jordan to participate in their next workshop in Amman, 4–14 September 2017
+Disarming Design from Palestine is having their latest workshop in Amman, 4–14 September 2017

 On the invitation of Amman Design Week, Darat al Funun, Disarming Design from Palestine, Gaza refugee camp in Jerash and the design masters of the Sandberg Instituut Amsterdam have joined forces to collaboratively organize an educational program in the context of contemporary product design.

 Slideshow of previous create shops in the Westbank, East Jerusalem and Gaza.

 During a 2 week workshop a 5 teams of totoally 11 contemporary designers from Jordan, Palestine and the Netherlands will collaborate with local craftswomen from Palestinian refugee camps in Jordan.
 Participants are invited to develop new useful products that somehow reflect the life in the camp, and can be made there by the local artisans and with the available resources.
 Afterwards the output will be exhibited (and sold) at “The Lab” during Amman Design Week from 6-14 October 2017.
 A selection of the workshops’ outcome will be taken into production to be included in the collection of Disarming Design, which is a line of thought-provoking products that speak of Palestine’s current reality.
 The products are then sold locally and internationally to spread alternative stories and reflect upon the function of creative practices in situations of conflict.